francisco-avalos/francisco-avalos.github.io/_pages/about.md

   - /about.html
 ---

-I'm completing my Master's in Applied Statistics at UCLA while working in Business Intelligence at Gannett.
-My passion is machine learninig and statistical consulting.
+My passion is statistical analysis and machine learning.
+I'm making sense of data in Business Intelligence at Gannett while currently completing my Master's in Applied Statistics at UCLA.